spazznolo/spazznolo.github.io/_posts/2023-05-24-goalie-performance-3.md

 </p>
 <p>
 <h5>Exploring Experience</h5>
-Let's start the exploration by defining our population.
+Let's start by defining our population.
 There aren't many NHL goalie careers, so we need to be greedy and take as many as we can for the analysis at hand.
 When we talk about experience, we're referencing the number of shots faced.
-We don't know how many shots a goalie faced before 2007, so any goalie playing before then has to be removed.
-The converse is true for the 2022-2023 season.
+We don't know how many shots a goalie faced before the 2007-2008 season, so any goalie playing before then has to be removed.
+The same is true for the goalies playing the 2022-2023 season.
+As an example, we don't know how Jeremy Sayman's career will turn out - we only know what he's done in his first few seasons, so we can't properly categorize his career yet.
 </p>
 <p>
 Here's a short summary of the experience dataset: